Welcome to my homepage!

 - How hackers exploit weak SSH credentials to build DDoS botnets (Blackalps 2017, Grehack 2017)

-Technical books I particularly enjoyed reading and learning from.
+Technical and non-technical books I particularly enjoyed reading and learning from.

 Quotes I find inspiring.
 Taken from a book, a movie, a reddit post, a blog post, or an overheard conversation.